-- Preheat oven to 350 degrees F. Place cubed white bread on rimmed baking pan.
+- Meanwhile, preheat oven to 350 degrees F. Divide torn white bread between 2 rimmed baking pans.
 Transfer to oven and bake 12 to 15 minutes or until crisp.
 Set toasted bread aside; leave oven on at 350 degrees F.

-- Meanwhile, place cubed stuffing and milk in large bowl; toss to combine.
+- Meanwhile, place eggs in large bowl and whisk until smooth.
+Add cubed stuffing and remaining 1-1/4 cups milk; toss to combine.

-- Grease large baking dish with 1 tablespoon butter.
-Place remaining 11 tablespoons butter in large skillet over medium-high heat.
+- Place remaining 2 tablespoons butter in large skillet over medium-high heat.
+Add chopped giblets and cook 3 minutes, stirring frequently.
 Add onion, celery and garlic; season with salt and pepper.
-Cook 5 to 7 minutes or until softened, stirring occasionally.
-Add sage, poultry seasoning and sugar; cook 1 minute, stirring constantly.
+Cook 5 to 7 minutes or until vegetables are softened, stirring occasionally.
+Add poultry seasoning and sage; cook 1 minute, stirring constantly.

-- Transfer to oven and bake 45 minutes or until golden brown.
+- Transfer mixture to prepared baking dish and cover with foil.
+Transfer to oven and bake 30 minutes.
+Remove foil; bake 15 minutes longer or until top of stuffing is golden brown.